ogtiel/ogtiel/README.md

 - 👋 Hi, I’m @ogtiel
 - 👀 the codes belong to Tiel
 - 🌱 I’m currently learning JavaScripit
-- 💞️ I'm currently learning so I can go to programming college in the future
+- 💞️ A young Brazilian thinking about going to college
-- 📫 How to reach me @ogtiel33 on Instagram
+- 📫 How to reach me: @ogtiel33 on Instagram
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm a teenager looking to be a great programmer